malekbenz/malekbenz/_posts/2016-12-05-Optimize-my-website-image-optimizer-visual-studio.md

 categories: ['Asp.Net', 'Optimization']
 ---

-May be you are asking yourself why should I use image Optimizer ?, so it's for a simple raison to save you bandwidth and storage space and will dramatically improve your website’s load times.
+May be you asking yourself why should I use image Optimizer ?, so it's for a simple raison to save you bandwidth and storage space and will dramatically improve your website’s load times.

 In this post I am gonna show you  how to use Image Optimizer with visual studio.